 The Book of Life

 I barely finished A Discovery of Witches, by Deborah Harkness, for a variety of reasons, including a plot that’s like Swiss cheese and a stable of cliché characters.
 I finished, almost solely out of stubbornness.
 The sequel, Shadow of Night, I finished out of anger, sheer anger; that book was incredibly dreadful, but I had paid for it, so by God, I finished it.
-Then, the last book in the trilogy, The Book of Life, I decided to listen to instead of reading.
+Then, I decided to listen to the last book in the trilogy, The Book of Life, instead of reading it.
 Mis-take.

 Not only is The Book of Life nearly as boring as attending a board meeting (which, by the way, the first third of the book is filled with, almost entirely), the narrator, Jennifer Ikeda, speaks every line on an exhale that seems to have no punctuation at the end of the sentence at all.
 Her characterizations sound like Saturday Night Live versions of someone pretending to be someone else.
 And, did I mention the breath?
 So much breath.